ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Labcorp Genetics (formerly Invitae), Labcorp RCV000703935 SCV000832863 pathogenic Developmental and epileptic encephalopathy, 1; Autosomal recessive spinocerebellar ataxia 12 2020-07-21 criteria provided, single submitter clinical testing This sequence change results in a premature translational stop signal in the WWOX gene (p.Gly372*).
-While this is not anticipated to result in nonsense mediated decay, it is expected to disrupt the last 43 amino acids of the WWOX protein.
-This variant is not present in population databases (ExAC no frequency).
-This variant has been observed in individual(s) with clinical features of epileptic encephalopathy (PMID: 31780880, Invitae).
-In at least one individual the data is consistent with the variant being in trans (on the opposite chromosome) from a pathogenic variant.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000703935 SCV000832863 pathogenic Developmental and epileptic encephalopathy, 1; Autosomal recessive spinocerebellar ataxia 12 2025-01-13 criteria provided, single submitter clinical testing This sequence change creates a premature translational stop signal (p.Gly372*) in the WWOX gene.
+While this is not anticipated to result in nonsense mediated decay, it is expected to disrupt the last 43 amino acid(s) of the WWOX protein.
+This variant is present in population databases (no rsID available, gnomAD 0.003%).
+This premature translational stop signal has been observed in individual(s) with clinical features of epileptic encephalopathy (PMID: 31780880; internal data).
+In at least one individual the data is consistent with being in trans (on the opposite chromosome) from a pathogenic variant.
 ClinVar contains an entry for this variant (Variation ID: 450593).
-Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may create or strengthen a splice site, but this prediction has not been confirmed by published transcriptional studies.
 For these reasons, this variant has been classified as Pathogenic.

 Laboratorio de Genetica e Diagnostico Molecular, Hospital Israelita Albert Einstein RCV002252153 SCV002523226 likely pathogenic See cases 2019-08-16 criteria provided, single submitter clinical testing ACMG classification criteria: PVS1, PM2